 Miami is a city in the American state of Florida, situated on the Atlantic coast.

-The city covers an area of 140 square kilometres, or 54 square miles.
+The city covers an area of 140 square kilometers, or 54 square miles.

 Two main roads which cross the city divide it into four distinct sections.
 Miami Avenue runs from the north to the south, and Flagler Street runs from east to west.